 Throughout Taranaki’s history the Puke Ariki hill, resting at the mouth of the Huatoki, has been a significant site for mana whenua and settler alike.
 Today we see Puke Ariki museum, New Plymouth’s civic jewel sat snug amongst the nikau.

-Celebrations are underway this week marking 100 years since the opening of the New Plymouth Museum, which moved across the street and changed it’s name at the turn of the century.
+Recent celebrations marked 100 years since the opening of the New Plymouth Museum, which moved across the street and changed it’s name at the turn of the century.

 In the early 90’s, with only 5% of its collection on display, the New Plymouth Museum had well and truly run out of space.
 The $26 million dollar project to expand New Plymouth’s museum and library facilities began in 1997, with Boon Goldsmith Jackson’s Paul Goldsmith leading the way.